kyverno/website/content/en/blog/general/jmespath/index.md

 ---
-date: 2023-02-05
+date: 2023-02-15
-title: Custom JMESPath in Kyverno
+title: New time related JMESPath filters in Kyverno!
-linkTitle: Custom JMESPath in Kyverno
+linkTitle: New time related JMESPath filters in Kyverno
-description: How the Kyverno project uses the JSON query language, JMESPath.
+description: Use time in your filters now!.
 draft: false
 ---

 Kyverno allows complex selections and manipulation of fields and values almost anywhere using the JSON query language, JMESPath.
-This blog attempts to explain an bit about JMESPath and how it is used in Kyverno.
+In release 1.9 we have added several new time related filters and this post briefly explains those new filters

 ## About JMESPath